OctopusDeploy/docs/docs/deploying-applications/deploying-to-azure/deploying-a-package-to-an-azure-web-app/index.md

 When your application is deployed to more than one geographic region, you are likely to need per-region configuration settings.
 You can achieve this result in many different ways, but the two most popular methods we have seen are:

-1. [Cloud Regions](/docs/home/deployment-targets/cloud-regions.md): introduced in Octopus 3.4 to enable [rolling deployments](/docs/home/patterns/rolling-deployments.md) across multiple geographic regions
+1. [Cloud Regions](/docs/home/deployment-targets/cloud-regions.md): introduced in Octopus 3.4 to enableÂ [rolling deployments](/docs/home/patterns/rolling-deployments.md) across multiple geographic regions
-2. Environment-per-region: by creating an environment per region you can leverage [lifecycles](/docs/home/key-concepts/lifecycles.md) to create a strict release promotion process
+2. Environment-per-region: by creating an environment per region you can leverageÂ [lifecycles](/docs/home/key-concepts/lifecycles.md) to create a strict release promotion process